google-site-verification=ysb6H0h5xpnVV4W4SKXH7VtEjCsNCyyWJf_Tlcwis4M

 And honestly?
 I was so proud of that.

-The traditional route wasn’t cutting it I wasn’t making as much progress with agencies as I wanted.
-So I decided I wasn’t about to sit around waiting for someone to tell me I was good enough.
+The traditional route wasn’t cutting it.
+I wasn’t making as much progress with agencies as I wanted, so I decided I wouldn’t sit around waiting for someone to tell me I was good enough.
 If I wanted this, I had to take control.
-So, I decided to go the freelance route.
+So, I chose the freelance route.

-It wasn’t going to be easy, but it felt like the right move.
-Freelance modeling allowed me to do things on my own terms—no gatekeepers, no waiting for someone to give me a chance.
+This change felt right.
+Freelance modeling allowed me to work on my terms—no gatekeepers or waiting for someone to give me a chance.
 I reached out to photographers, creatives, and brands directly.
-I started building my own portfolio, creating my own opportunities, and doing it all with my spark.
+I started building my own portfolio, creating my own opportunities, and doing it with my spark.

-I worked on shoots that ranged from vintage pin-up to street photography, old Hollywood vibes to full-on pink energy.
-Each shoot was an opportunity to experiment, learn, and get more comfortable in front of the camera.
+I worked on shoots ranging from vintage pin-up to street photography, blending elements from old Hollywood to whimsical pink energy.
+Each shoot was an opportunity to experiment, learn, and become more comfortable in front of the camera.

 But that’s the trade-off.
 I didn’t want to wait for permission anymore.
 The challenge was worth it.